htauqeer655/NovaTech-Enterprise-Knowledge-Action-Assistant/README.md

 Traditional document-based knowledge systems require employees to manually search through large amounts of information.

-This project explores how **Generative AI and Retrieval-Augmented Generation (RAG)** can provide a more natural way of accessing enterprise knowledge.
+This project explores how **Generative AI, Retrieval-Augmented Generation, semantic search, and tool calling** can provide a more natural way of accessing enterprise knowledge and performing simple business actions.

 The goal is to allow users to ask questions in everyday language while keeping generated answers grounded in the available documentation.